yongce/AndroidLintTools/README.md

 This project aims to provide tools for Android resources clean (for example, clean unused resources).

-WARNING: You should use the "Refactor > Remove Unused Resources..." feature in Android Studio to remove unused resources.
+> **TIPS**: Maybe you want to try the "Refactor > Remove Unused Resources..." feature in Android Studio.
+Or you can try the "shrinkResources" option (refer https://developer.android.com/studio/build/shrink-code#shrink-resources).

 ## Install the tools